 I finished my Botswana safari at two of Shinde’s sister properties – Okuti and Kanana.
 At Okuti, the staff is some of the best I’ve ever met on safari!
 I felt like family here.
 Like Shinde, dining is communal and you really leave feeling like family.
 The game viewing at Okuti was also incredible.
 I never felt like we were in the National Park because we hardly saw other vehicles.

 And Kanana, located in the remote inner reaches of the Delta is the best place to mokoro.
+Again – another reason for it being one of the best camps in Botswana.
 Their heronry is incredible, so this is a great property for birders.
 However, all other resident game is great as well.
 We even had an elephant hanging out five feet from our tent.
 We watched with amazement from our deck and tent “windows” for what seemed like hours.
 At Kanana, pre-booked guests can also enjoy their sleep out deck at no additional charge, which is unique in Botswana.
 Just like at Okuti, the staff were excellent.

 Thanks, Tiffany, for all of your insight into some of the best camps in Botswana.
 For more information, you can contact her at Ker & Downey.
 To stay up to date on all our online content, follow us on Facebook and Twitter.